Mesquite Celebrates National Small Business Week with Workshops, Pitch Events, and Community Engagement

 The week wrapped up by spotlighting small business vendors at the Mesquite Farmers Market, reinforcing community support and visibility for local entrepreneurs.

-Thanks to the collaboration between the City of Mesquite and dedicated community partners, National Small Business Week 2025 was a resounding success.
-The energy and enthusiasm displayed throughout the week signal a strong future for small business in Mesquite.
+Thanks to the collaboration between the City of Mesquite and dedicated community partners, National Small Business Week 2025 was an amazing success.
+The energy and enthusiasm displayed throughout the week, signals a strong future for small business in Mesquite.
 We look forward to building on this momentum in 2026.